pitsios-s/MedSearchEngine/README.md

 MedSearchEngine
 ===============

-A search engine for medical documents, created using Apache Lucene.
+A search engine application for medical documents, created using Apache Lucene.

-This project was developed for the purposes of the course 'Information Retrieval' of cs department, Athens University of Economics and Business, during the Winter semester 2013 - 2014.

 ## Concept